gabrielebrunini/NLP-project/README.md

 established benchmark in Relation Classification: the SemEVal2010 Task 8 dataset.

-For a complete project description, read the [Latex document](gabrielebrunini/NLP-project/Relation_Classification.pdf)
+For a complete project description, read the [Latex document](Relation_Classification.pdf).

 After training for 10 epochs: